 FAX number 515.725.1523

 The Evidence Room is responsible for receiving items of evidence from law enforcement agencies and routing those items within the laboratory as needed to complete analytical requests.
-Once examinations are complete, items are returned to the Evidence Room to return the originating agency or as described in disposition information as communicated in official laboratory reports.
+Once examinations are complete, items are returned to the Evidence Room to return to the originating agency or as described in disposition information as communicated in official laboratory reports.
 All items are labeled utilizing barcodes and all records of evidence transfers are kept electronically in a Laboratory Information Management System (LIMS).
-Employees in this section are called Evidence Technicians and are responsible for maintaining up to date and accurate chain of custody information and testify in court when needed.
+Employees in this section are called Evidence Technicians and are responsible for maintaining up-to-date and accurate chain of custody information and testifying in court when needed.

 The DCI Laboratory’s Evidence Room processes approximately 30,000 items of evidence annually, accounting for approximately 14,000 cases.
 Periodic audits of items stored in the evidence room’s storage locations are performed to ensure the highest level of integrity for evidence submitted and stored in the laboratory.”